backstage/backstage/plugins/search/api-report.md

 import { ReactNode } from 'react';
 import { RouteRef } from '@backstage/core-plugin-api';
 import { SearchAutocompleteFilterProps as SearchAutocompleteFilterProps_2 } from '@backstage/plugin-search-react';
+import { SearchBarBaseProps as SearchBarBaseProps_2 } from '@backstage/plugin-search-react';
 import { SearchFilterComponentProps as SearchFilterComponentProps_2 } from '@backstage/plugin-search-react';
 import { SearchResultProps } from '@backstage/plugin-search-react';